• Skip to content

 Within every church body, there are people who have needs.

-Joe may be the first time visitor who is looking for the right environment for his family.
+Joe may be a first-time visitor who is looking for the right environment for his family.

-Sue may be the member that shows up week after week and is trying to find her spot.
+Sue may be the member who shows up week after week and is trying to find her spot.

 Steve may be that volunteer who is committed and diligently shows up for his shift.